stoffie/stoffie.github.io/content/readme.md

-I have just finished my apprenticeship at CherryChain and I am looking for work!
+I'm interviewing and looking for my dream job.
+I'm available and confident for any remote position that is either Frontend, Backend, Fullstack or DevOps.